-Valentina's 'hit' animation seems to involve little but gainaxing.
+- Valentina's 'hit' animation seems to involve little bit of breast bounce.

-If you look around her bedroom, you can find Princess Toadstool's "???".
+- If you look around her bedroom, you can find Princess Toadstool's "???".
 We're not told what it is, but her grandmother will immediately run over and bribe you to leave it be.
-Go back and find it again when the princess is in your party, and she will yell at you for going through her things.
-The original Japanese name is "Peach's XXX", but in Japan, "XXX" is typically used in the "insert word here" sense, making it have the same meaning as ???.
+If you go back and find it again when the princess is in your party, she will yell at you for going through her things.

-One of King Calimari's (a gigantic octopus, for the record) attacks is to use one of its tentacles to snatch away one of your party members.
+- One of King Calamari's (a gigantic Blooper) attacks is to use one of its tentacles to snatch away one of your party members.
 When they're returned to the battle a few turns later, they'll have gained the "Fear" status.
-Hmm...

 Paper Mario: The Thousand-Year Door

-The between chapter Peach segments contain a few instances of Fanservice that managed to scoot by the radar.
-Some chapters allow you to have Peach take a shower before meeting with TEC (the first chapter requires it) and one chapter has Peach pull an Invisible Streaker to sneak around the enemy base.
+- The between-chapter Peach segments contain a few instances of Fanservice that managed to scoot by the radar.
+Some chapters allow you to have Peach take a shower before meeting with TEC and one chapter has Peach pull an Invisible Streaker to sneak around the enemy base.
 Nothing is shown on screen, mind you, but even the implication of nudity is surprising for a Mario game.

 Super Mario Sunshine

 - In Hotel Delfino, Mario is freely able to enter the ladies' bathroom while it's occupied...
 Though he gets yelled at by the female Pianta if he talks to her.
 It's actually required for a few missions.